nginth/sf-react-starter/README.md

 # How to set up a React environment for use in Salesforce

 ### Installation
-Create a new folder with a name such ass `sf-react-project`.
+Create a new folder with a name such as `sf-react-project`.
 This will be the root folder for the project.

 Next, run the following commands to install all the required dependencies for developing with React.